johnswyoon/johnswyoon/README.md

 I'd love to connect and chat with you about any full-time SWE opportunities.

 ##### NOW
-- 🏫 Recent Computer Engineering at University of Waterloo (Class of 2024)
+- 🏫 Just graduated from the University of Waterloo (Computer Engineering '24)

 ##### BIO
 - 🧠 Just finished my internship at Canvass AI!